-Line graphs depicting the time series of observed and predicted changes in ln(fatalities) for all grid cells between July 2017 and March 2021 are given in Figure 6.
+Line graphs depicting the time series of observed and predicted changes in ln (fatalities) for all grid cells between July 2017 and March 2021 are given in Figure 6.
 The line graphs depict values for s = 7, seven-month differences in logged fatalities.
 Values before September 2020 are observed while values after that point are predicted based on features from at least seven months prior.
 Each line represents a single cell over time.
-The graphs provide further evidence that the model underpredicts conflict escalation-very few the forecasts after September 2020 extend far above y = 0.
+The graphs provide further evidence that the model underpredicts conflict escalation very few of the forecasts after September 2020 extend far above y=0.
 This is despite the fact that escalations are not particularly rare in SetA or SetB during the preceding months.
-On the other hand, the model predicts large decreases in violence on the same order of magnitude as those observed prior to September 2020.
+On the other hand, the model predicts large

-Figure 6: $\Delta{s=7} \ln(fatalities)$ over time for SetA (top), SetB (middle), and all grid cells (bottom).
+Figure 6. $\Delta{s=7} \ln (\text{fatalities})$ over time for SetA (top), SetB (middle), and all grid cells (bottom).
 The apparent diamond pattern in the bottom graph is an artifact due to the semi-transparent color and the time trends having been removed from the time series by differencing.
 All values are seven-month lagged differences.
-September 2020 is omitted because that month's $ln_ged_best_sb$ was not available at the time that predictions were made and participants were not asked to forecast that month.
+September 2020 is omitted because that month's ln\ged\best\sb was not available at the time that predictions were made and participants were not asked to forecast that month.